runpod/docs/docs/serverless/handlers/handler-concurrency.md

 The `concurrency_modifier` is a configuration option within `runpod.serverless.start` that dynamically adjusts a worker's concurrency level.
 This adjustment enables the optimization of resource consumption and performance by regulating the number of tasks a worker can handle concurrently.

-### Step 1: Define an asynchronous Handler function
+### Step 1: Define an asynchronous handler function

 Create an asynchronous function dedicated to processing incoming requests.
 This function should efficiently yield results, ideally in batches, to enhance throughput.